geopozo/tetsuya/README.md

 ## Roadmap

+I think service manager needs to be part of core, and needs to be split into an interface_api subpacket (cli+daemon) which imports the typers/routers from further submodules per section and combines them into one.

+Then there would be a subpackage of course services.

 - [ ] Some early modules:
   - [ ] Do a Basic 200 is it good thing
     - [ ] Check domains for email record